Biden makes last-minute push for infrastructure bill as Senate vote looms

-President Biden on Saturday made a last-minute push for senators to pass his $1 trillion infrastructure package as the upper house moves toward a vote.
+WILMINGTON, Del. — President Biden on Saturday made a last-minute push for senators to pass his $1 trillion infrastructure package as the upper house moves toward a vote.

 Hailing the spending plan as a “once-in-a-generation investment, Mr. Biden declared the package would create two million jobs over the next decade.